 MOD MEX/163/16

-5.457C In Region 2 (except Brazil, Cuba, French overseas departments and communities, Guatemala,Paraguay, Uruguay and Venezuela), the band 5 925-6 700 MHz may be used for aeronautical mobile telemetry for flight testing by aircraft stations (see No. 1.83).
+5.457C In Region 2 (except Brazil, Cuba, French overseas departments and communities, Guatemala, Mexico, Paraguay, Uruguay and Venezuela), the band 5 925-6 700 MHz may be used for aeronautical mobile telemetry for flight testing by aircraft stations (see No. 1.83).
 Such use shall be in accordance with Resolution 416 (WRC-07) and shall not cause harmful interference to, nor claim protection from, the fixed-satellite and fixed services.
 Any such use does not preclude the use of this band by other mobile service applications or by other services to which this band is allocated on a co-primary basis and does not establish priority in the Radio Regulations.
-(WRC-07)
+(WRC-15)

 Reasons: Use for aeronautical mobile telemetry for flight testing by aircraft stations in this band is no longer necessary in Mexico, and removal of the country’s name from this footnote is therefore requested.